 Sometimes we like to get outdoors alone, while other items we like to hike in groups.
 Here’s some options to consider if you’re looking to get outdoors with others.

 Hiking Associations – Taiwan is an island of outdoor enthusiasts and like 99.9% of Taiwanese are extremely friendly and willing to help others.
 Local hiking groups and mountain associations are great resources and often offer free or paid guided trips to hiking trails throughout Taiwan.
 The Chinese Taipei Alpine Association, HTC Hiking Taiwan Club, Taiwan Mountain Lohas Association and Taiwan Mountain and Wildlife Association all offer great opportunities to get out with other likeminded hikers across Taiwan.
-The challenging part for many is the limited English content available on their websites.
+One challenging part we found when building this guide to hiking in Taiwan is that for many of these groups is the limited English content available on their websites.
 Taiwan Hikes also features a number of other local hiking associations.
 While not a hiking association in the truest sense, the Taiwan Thousand Mile Trail Association is a leading non-profit organization, who is committed to building, maintaining and planning trails networks across the country.
 They also host hiking events and some really neat volunteer experiences.

 Meetup Groups – This is how popular outdoor groups in Taiwan, like Parkbus Taiwan, first got started and the community here is really great.
 Other very popular Taiwan hiking groups on Meetup are Taipei Hikers, Hiking and Riding in Taipei, Taiwan Adventures, Hiking Tours in Taiwan and Weekday Hikes in Taipei.
 There are a lot more, but some are less active than others.
 Sign up, join some groups and get notifications when the group’s admins release new events.
 A lot of people join by themselves and end up meeting lifelong friends – or they just hike solo with the comfort of knowing others are out on the trails too.